xqft/lambdaclass-lp-notes/README.md

 ## Unix

-How does complexity relate to modularity?
+  * How does complexity relate to modularity?
+    * Modularity, abstraction and composition are extremely useful in many areas of human knowledge. **Dividing** a big system in smaller and simpler parts is the best way of **conquering** complexity, agilizing development.
   * Why is the text-stream interface important in the Unix Philosophy?
     * Text-streams are simple, universal and they enforce the encapsulation of the programs (by not exposing internals needed by more complicated communication processes)
   * Why should design for transparency encourage simple interfaces?